astrojs/fitsjs/README.md

 fitsjs
 ======

 A standalone JavaScript library for reading the astronomical file format – FITS.
-This library is built for modern browsers supporting the DataView object.
+This library is built for modern browsers supporting the DataView API.
 These include at least Chrome 9, Firefox 15, and Safari 6.

-To use the library copy `lib/fits.js` to your project and include it using a script tag.
-After including the library, the FITS object is exposed under the `astro` namespace.
+To use the library copy `lib/fits.js` to your project and include it with a script tag.
+The FITS object is exposed under the `astro` namespace.

     <script src="fits.js" type="text/javascript" charset="utf-8">
     </script>